Physical Review B - Condensed Matter and Materials Physics

 We demonstrate how the nontrivial interplay between spin-orbit coupling and nodeless s-wave superconductivity can drive a fully gapped two-band topological insulator into a time-reversal invariant gapless topological superconductor supporting symmetry-protected Majorana flat bands.
 We characterize topological phase diagrams by a Z2×Z2 partial Berry-phase invariant, and show that, despite the trivial crystal geometry, no unique bulk-boundary correspondence exists.
 We trace this behavior to the anisotropic quasiparticle bulk gap closing, linear vs quadratic, and argue that this provides a unifying principle for gapless topological superconductivity.
 Experimental implications for tunneling conductance measurements are addressed, relevant for lead chalcogenide materials.

 Deng, Shusa; Ortiz, Gerardo; Poudel, Amrit; and Viola, Lorenza, "Majorana Flat Bands in S -Wave Gapless Topological Superconductors" (2014).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1930.